Perturbative criteria for the ergodicity of interacting dissipative quantum lattice systems: Introduction

-The present purpose is to investigate the ergodic properties of QMS corresponding to infinite quantum lattice systems.
-We refer e.g.\ to \cite{BHMKPSZ-2021,PEPS-2018} for some physically relevant examples.
-According to the standard framework, a quantum lattice system is described by the so-called \emph{quasilocal} $C^*$-algebra $\mathcal{A}$.
+The present purpose is instead to investigate the ergodic properties of semigroups corresponding to infinite quantum lattice systems.
+We refer to \cite{Bu,BHMKPSZ-2021,Cr:De:Sc,naaijkens,PEPS-2018} for some physically relevant examples.
+According to the standard framework, a quantum lattice system is described by the so-called \emph{quasi-local} $C^*$-algebra $\mathcal{A}$ \cite{Br:Ro,Ru}.
 We consider here both the cases in which $\mathcal{A}$ describes generic qudits and fermions.
-While the analysis of Heisenberg evolutions on $\mathcal{A}$ has been widely investigated, we are not aware of mathematical results concerning dissipative evolutions on $\mathcal{A}$.

-As in the Heisenberg case, the natural choice for the generator is given by the superposition of translation covariant local generators.
-In other words we are led to consider generators on $\mathcal{A}$ of the form
+A simple choice for the Lindblad generator is given by the superposition of local generators.
+In other words we consider generators on $\mathcal{A}$ of the form

 where the sum is carried over the finite subsets of $\bb Z^d$ and the local Lindblad generator $L_X$ acts on $\mathcal{A}_X$, the subalgebra of the $X$-local operators.
+While this locality assumption is taken for granted in the classical case, it can be questioned at the quantum level due to the intrinsic non-locality of the theory.
+However, a single site dissipation induces decoherence effects which support the locality assumption.

 In the simplest and most relevant case, the family $\{L_X\}_{X\subset\subset\bb Z^d}$ is translation covariant and has finite range.
 For each $X\subset\subset\bb Z^d$ the $C^*$-algebra $\mathcal{A}_X$ is finite dimensional and $L_X$ can be prescribed according to the Lindblad-Gorini-Kossakowski-Sudarshan structure theorem \cite{Go:Ko:Su,Lindblad76}.
 On the other hand, the right-hand side of \eqref{eq:prel} defines an unbounded operator on the $C^*$-algebra $\mathcal{A}$.
-A preliminary issue is thus to show that $\mathcal{L}$ generates a QMS on $\mathcal{A}$.
-This is the dissipative counterpart to the existence of the Heisenberg flow for quantum lattice systems, see e.g.\ \cite[Thm.7.6.2]{Ru}.
-Defining $\mathcal{L}$ on a suitable dense domain, we here deduce sufficient conditions on $\{L_X\}_{X\subset\subset\bb Z^d}$, holding in the translation covariant finite range case, which imply that the graph norm closure of $\mathcal{L}$ generates a QMS $(\mathcal{P}_t)_{t\geq0}$ on $\mathcal{A}$.
+A preliminary issue is thus to show that $\mathcal{L}$ generates a semigroup on $\mathcal{A}$.
+This is the dissipative counterpart to the existence of the Heisenberg flow for quantum lattice systems, see e.g.\ \cite[Thm.7.6.2]{Ru}, and it has been considered in \cite{NVZ2011}, where this semigroup is constructed as the strong limit of finite volumes semigroups.
+We here pursue a somehow different approach.
+We first define $\mathcal{L}$ on a suitable dense domain and then deduce sufficient conditions, holding in the translation covariant finite range case, to apply the Lumer-Philips theorem.
+We thus infer that the graph norm closure of $\mathcal{L}$ generates a strongly continuous semigroup $(\mathcal{P}_t)_{t\geq0}$.